Saminyead/facebook_personal_msg_bot/README.md

 (replace youremail@example.com and yourpassword with your Facebook login email and password respectively)

 Now that the preparatory steps are done, let's set up the bot:
-1. in the msg_content.txt file you write a message
+1. in the msg_content.txt file, write a message
-2. in the list_of_names.txt file you write a list of names of friend you want to send the message to - each name in a new line
+2. in the list_of_names.txt file, write a list of names of friend you want to send the message to -- each name in a new line
-3. you run the script send_fb_msg.py;
+3. run the script send_fb_msg.py;

 and now all your friends have received the same message, and there are no awkward groups!